-As of April 25, 2006, the Company had cash and cash equivalents of approximately \$475,000.
-The majority of such cash reserves will be dedicated to the development of the Company's Aversion[®] Technology, the prosecution of the Company's patent applications relating to the Aversion[®] Technology and for related operating expenses.
+As of July 27, 2006, the Company had cash and cash equivalents of approximately \$100,000.
+Such cash reserves will be dedicated to the development of the Company's Aversion[®] Technology, the prosecution of the Company's patent applications relating to the Aversion[®] Technology and for related operating expenses.
 The Company has suspended further development and commercialization efforts relating to the Opioid Synthesis Technologies.

 The Company must rely on its current cash reserves to fund the development of its Aversion[®] Technology and related operating expenses.
 The Company's future sources of revenue, if any, will be derived from contract signing fees, milestone payments and royalties and/or profit sharing payments from licensees for the Company's Aversion[®] Technology.
-The Company estimates that its current cash reserves, including the net proceeds from the March and January 2006 Bridge Loans, will fund continued development of the Aversion[®] Technology and related operating expenses through mid-May 2006.
+The Company estimates that its current cash reserves, including the net proceeds from the June 2006 Bridge Loan, will fund continued development of the Aversion[®] Technology and related operating expenses through mid-August 2006.
 To fund further operations and product development activities the Company must raise additional financing, or enter into alliances or collaboration agreements with third parties.
 No assurance can be given that the Company will be successful in obtaining any such financing or in securing collaborative agreements with third parties on acceptable terms, if at all, or if secured, that such financing or collaborative agreements will provide for payments to the Company sufficient to continue to fund operations.
 In the absence of such financing or third-party collaborative agreements, the Company will be required to scale back or terminate operations and/or seek protection under applicable bankruptcy laws.